PolarisMegrez/qphase/docs/user_guide/installation.md

     pip install -e packages/qphase
     ```

+    For most users, we recommend installing with the `standard` optional dependencies which include commonly used packages:

+    ```bash
+    pip install -e packages/qphase[standard]
+    ```

+    This includes Numba (for JIT compilation) and PyTorch (for GPU acceleration).

 3.  **Install Official Plugins**

     QPhase is modular.
 You can install only the components you need.